CURRENT AUTOMOTIVE SAFETY CONCERNS

 In-Vehicle Network Security

 Vehicles now commonly contain 10 or even many more in-vehicle digital networks that are critical to the safe operation of all systems within the vehicle.
-However, as of today, most are unprotected against intrusion by hacking.
-The first vehicles incorporating some basic security measures are just reaching the market this year (2018).
-And, vehicle networks can often have communications faults that impact the operation of critical vehicle systems.
-I predict vehicle network faults and issues will also become increasingly problematic until secure practices such as Trust Anchors and Encryption are more widely deployed.
-That's why I currently serve on 4 SAE Committees developing cybersecurity standards and practices for vehicles and systems.
+However, as of today, most are unprotected against intrusion by hacking, as the first vehicles with basic security measures began to reach the market in 2018.
+Vehicle networks are known to have communications faults that impact the operation of critical vehicle systems.
+Network faults are increasingly problematic until secure practices such as Trust Anchors and Encryption are more widely deployed.
+That's why I serve on 4 SAE Committees developing cybersecurity standards and practices for vehicles and systems.

+Advanced Driver Assistance Systems (ADAS) are in many vehicles now.
+Autonomous vehicles are now operating in some states with more to come.
+While they hold tremendous promise to improve safety, and provide transportation to the unserved, they are not without concerns.
+Problems with new ADAS systems have already been identified related to lane keeping, automatic braking, object detection, and more.
 Mixing live drivers with fully autonomous vehicles is a massive challenge.
 The shift to AV's is a paradigm shift as massive as when we went from horses and buggies to motorized vehicles.
 MANY aspects of our lives will be impacted.
-The technology appears to be moving more quickly than the laws to manage it at the moment.
+The technology appears to be moving more quickly than the laws to regulate it at the moment.
 There will undoubtedly be numerous issues that arise that impact public safety.
 We have already experienced potentially avoidable fatalities, injuries, and accidents by allowing testing and development of such vehicles on public roads.
 This entire subject will drive legal and technical issues in the coming months and years.